-3. Interlingua and the World Model
+[3] Interlingua and the World Model

 The conceptual structure, which is the interlingua of ATLAS II, is expressed by a set of binary relations between concepts and features attached to concepts.
 This is a semantic network representation of an input sentence.
-Fig. 2 shows the conceptual structure equivalent to "I bought a new car."
+Fig. 4-2 shows the conceptual structure equivalent to "John bought a new car."
 The network consists of nodes and arcs.
-A node denotes a concept representing one of the meaning of the words "I", "buy", "car", "new".
-Arcs denote the deep case relations such as AGENT, OBJECT, and causal relations such as CAUSE.
-In addition to the above binary arcs, there are unary arcs which indicate a feature of a concept such as tense and style, etc. In Fig. 2, PAST indicates tense and ST indicates focus.
+A node denotes a concept representing one of the meaning of the words "John", "buy", "car", "new".
+Arcs denote the deep case relations such as <AGENT>, <OBJECT>, and causal relations such as <CAUSE >.
+In addition to the above

-Figure 2: Conceptual structure for "John bought a new car"
+Figure 4-2 Conceptual structure for "John bought a new car"

 In the same way as humans use their knowledge when understanding a sentence, ATLAS II refers to its world model when translating a sentence into the interlingua.
 The world model defines every probable relation between concepts.
 In other words, the world model contains every conceptual structure for every meaningful sentence.
-For example, the concept "birds fly" is expressed by the binary relation (C#BIRD, C#FLY, C#AGENT).
-The concept "birds fly with wings" is expressed by the two binary relations (C#BIRD, C#FLY, C#AGENT) and (C#WING, C#FLY, C#INSTRUMENT).
+For example, the concept "birds fly" is expressed by the binary relation (C#BIRD, C#FLY, <AGENT>).
+The concept "birds fly with wings" is expressed by the two binary relations (C#BIRD, C#FLY, <AGENT>) and (C#WING, C#FLY, < INSTRUMENT>).
 If the conceptual structure of the input sentence is included in the world model, the system accepts it; if it is not, the system rejects it and asks for another sentence analysis.

 The vocabulary of the interlingua consists of concepts and relations.
 Relations between concepts should be as universal as possible.
 But this universality does not apply to all concepts, because each language has a number of unique concepts.
 These unique concepts are included as interlingua vocabularies.
-Some of these unique concepts can be expressed by other concepts in a conceptual structure.
+Some of these unique concepts can be expressed by other concepts or conceptual structure.
 If the result of analysis contains such a concept, conceptual transfer is performed by using the correspondence between concepts and conceptual structures in the generation process.